John O'Keefe (Irish politician)

 John O'Keefe (1827 – 10 June 1877) was an Irish Home Rule League politician.

 He sat as Home Rule Member of Parliament (MP) for Dungarvan in 1874 until his death at age 49 in 1877.
+He was expelled from the Home Rule League in February 1877 for having supported the Liberal Frederick Lehmann against the Home Rule candidate James Delahunty at the parliamentary by-election for County Waterford in January 1877.